-When invited to a white tie event, you must wear white tie attire, which includes a tuxedo.
+When invited to a white tie event, you must wear white tie attire, which includes a tuxedo with tails.
 There are elements that your tuxedo must have to be considered appropriate.

 Tailcoat - Black with silk-satin lapels tapered sharply at the front rear vent

 Trousers - Same fabric as the coat; straight with silk-satin side stripes

 Shirt - White winged collar double (aka French) cuffs